jdbohac/last.am/README.md

 ##  last.am

 last.am is an app for archiving arcade games, scrobbling comments and logging playtime presented in an easy-to-use format.
 This app was developed using Node.js, MongoDB, Express and Bulma.
+It took many hours of watching videos and reading documnetation for me to fully unsderestand the Bulma columns system but I believe I managed to make it work for my needs.
+The design of the page is responsive and should look decent on just about any device.

     For now everything is logged to a single database with no user authentication but I would like to implement this at a later date.
-There are still some visual issues weith the show page (unwanted horizontal scrolling, header repoisitioning) that I am currently trying to iron out.
+    I wouldn't feel comfortable adding this feature without the full ability to encrypt user information so as to not be responsible for user information being compromised.

+    I would also like to implement pagination or a 'load more' content feature so the app isn't having to load all items at once.

+    Another feature I would like to implement is a database search feature so users wouldn't have to scroll through entries to find the one they are looking for.

+    For now the app is presented as an open platform where any visitor can edit the full database, rewrite entries, create and delete comments.

 [visit the live site here!](https://last-am.herokuapp.com/)